MKardashUCSD/ece16-sp19-MikhailKardash/Lab2/README.md

 1. *The objective of this lab is to integrate the new LED circuit with an external breadboard circuit in order to create a stopwatch.*

 2. *I was able to run the stopwatch as seen in this video: https://youtu.be/adz9muY_Jsc*

+## Conclusion

+*Despite some slight hiccups in objective 3, I was able to complete all of the required tasks.
+This lab was a good introduction to prototyping a system and was also an introductoin to Bluetooth module commands.*